35 Top Soft Skills Examples to Master in 2026

 Can you train soft skills?

 Contrary to popular belief, soft skills are not innate personal qualities that are hard to teach or acquire.
-With effort and training, employees can grow these strengths.
+Soft skills training can help employees grow these strengths.

 These programs work best when practiced in person rather than through a book.
 Unlike technical skills, they may take more time and practice to develop.